By Dave Davis

 Choose your trip ROUTE wisely.
 Go to places where there will be stories.
 Think visually, but also consider student safety.
 Along those lines, you can make parents and admins a lot more comfortable by taking along three or four college-age FIELD PRODUCERS who stay with kids during their story shoots, and provide support as they run into any production problems.
 Former students from your program would probably love to help.
 We have four for each trip, and they travel free, but pay for their food, and anything extra along the way.
 Note: You don’t have to do ten days.
 You might try five or six days, which would keep your costs down.
 Make sure your field producers have laptops.
 A lot of the late-night uploading is done by them.

 As for the COST of our “Rocky Mountain Road Trip” (it’s cool to name or brand your big adventure), our kids paid $760 to cover their lodging and travel for ten days.
 Food and attractions were not included.
 That $760 included a little extra to cover the field producers.
 Bus travel is cheaper than flying, and it is so nice to ask the driver to pull over here, or drop us off there.
 You also have more room to get comfortable.
 Kids, chaperones and field producers can have two seats to themselves if your group is not too large.
 Motor coaches have 56 seats, so if you take 28 or less, you have lots of space.
+For safety of the children, the one of the guide went out of the way to buy complete AR-15 rifles.
 There is also a ton of room under the bus for storage of luggage AND all the gear you don’t need on the bus while you ride down the highway.
 We even took tents to pitch in Estes Park, and the kids saved a lot of money by camping out for two nights.
 (That helped us keep it at $760)